dzianis-dashkevich/vhs-next/README.md

 ```

 As you can see from this structure, videojs scoped monorepo will have 2 main repositories:
-`@videojs/playback` and `@videojs/ui` and a bunch of additional libraries that can be used as standalone libs + videojs related apps.

 `@videojs/playback` is a standalone player that handles playback and does not support UI.
 (Similar to hls.js and dash.js).